 A permit issued by the Ministry of Higher Education (Ministère de l’Enseignement supérieur) is required to open and operate a regulated educational institution in Quebec.
 These regulated colleges are governed by the Act Respecting Private Education and its regulations, and the College Education Regulations of the General and Vocational Colleges Act.

-The following links lead to the Government of Quebec’s official website, explaining the process of applying for a regulated career college permit in this province: English Version / French Version
+The following link leads to the Government of Quebec’s official website, explaining the process of applying for a regulated career college permit in this province: French Version

 New Brunswick